Megan Thee Stallion Does The Savage Challenge In Sexy Lingerie

-Megan Thee Stallion glittered in her latest video on Instagram, wearing Rihanna’s Savage x Fenty lingerie while she danced to her hit, “Savage.”
+Megan Thee Stallion glittered in her latest video on Instagram, wearing Rihanna’s Savage x Fenty lingerie while she danced to her hit song “Savage.”
 In fact, the “Hot Girl Summer” rapper did “The Savage Challenge,” a popular TikTok dance that helped propel the catchy track to the Top 10 on the Billboard Hot R&B/Hip-Hop Songs chart.

 The black bra showcased Megan’s ample bust.
 As she moved during the dance, her chest almost spilled out of the top.
 The black panties sported the brand name on the waistband.
 Her toned midriff was on full display, as was her diamond belly button ring.
 She also wore a silky black robe that was open in the front, her hourglass figure the focal point of the video.

-As Megan started to dance, the music blasting in the background, she tugged on her underwear and smoothed out the robe.
-At one point, she turned to the side and did a full body roll as she posed for the camera in various sultry positions.
+As Megan started to dance with the music blasting in the background, she tugged on her underwear and smoothed out the robe.
+At one point, she turned to the side and did a full-body roll as she posed for the camera in various sultry positions.

 Though Megan didn’t reveal what filter she used on the clip, lights sparkled in the background.
 Even her pearly white teeth glinted in the light.

-The video below contained NSFW language.
+Warning: The video below contained NSFW language.

 Megan wore her long, dark hair parted in the middle.
 Curls tumbled down her shoulders.